cristianmiranda/mediabox/README.md

 ├── jackett
 │   └── config
 ├── plex
-│   ├── config
-│   ├── movies
-│   └── tv
+│   └── config
 ├── radarr
 │   └── config
 ├── sonarr
 │   └── config
-└── deluge
+├── deluge
-    ├── config
+|   ├── config
-    └── downloads
+|   └── downloads
+├── tv
+└── movies

 15 directories
 ```

 ## Setup

-Replace `HDD_PATH` with the path of your mass storage drive
+Replace `HDD_PATH` with the path of your mass storage drive.
+It might be a good idea to clone this repo inside the external disk if you plan to use it on different machines/architectures.

 ## Starting